iffy/wiish/README.md

 1. `wiish` - A command line tool for running, building and packaging apps.
 2. `wiishpkg` - A Nim library for making apps.
 This is further divided into:
-    - `wiishpkg/desktop` - Library for making desktop apps.
+    - `wiishpkg/webviewapp` - Library for making Webview-based apps.
-    - `wiishpkg/mobile` - Library  for making mobile apps.
+    - `wiishpkg/sdlapp` - Library for making SDL and/or OpenGL apps.

 # Features